devunderslash/auto-tagging-strategy/README.md

-# Tagging Docker Images POC
+# Tagging Docker Images POC - again

 To Build the dockerfile use the following: